szetyng/Guardrails/README.md

 # Guardrails

 ## Todo
-- split script into different principles so that it is easier to run

 ## Principle-related functions
 Pure functions will take in inputs and return an output, with no side effects on the rest of the environment.
-However, the following functions will have side effects when it comes to things like changing the properties of agents and sending messages, which now that I think about it, shouldn't be a side effect.
+However, the following functions will have side effects when it comes to things like changing the properties of agents and sending messages, which now that I think about it, shouldn't be a side effect?

-TODO: remove sending messages as a side-effect and make it a thing in the simulation instead (benefit: easier to keep track of when there are less side-effects)
+TODO: remove sending messages as a side-effect and make it a thing in the simulation instead (benefit: easier to keep track of when there are less side-effects).
+Or maybe not?
+Do things that make sense from the function name's POV, e.g.: assume `applyToInst` WILL send the message `Applied`, rather than just returning the message type without doing anything with it.
+Include in comment/documentation when functions send messages like so.

 ### Principle 1: Clearly defined boundaries
 `applyToInst agent inst` -> `MessageType option`